An official website of the State of Georgia.

 Call 1-800-GEORGIA to verify that a website is an official website of the State of Georgia.

-ATLANTA - This morning, Governor Kemp joined Fox and Friends to discuss the rise of crime in Atlanta.
+ATLANTA - This morning, Governor Kemp joined Fox and Friends to discuss the start of the 2021-2022 school year and encourage more Georgians to talk to their doctor about getting vaccinated.